Caraguatá River

-The Caraguatá River is a river in Uruguay.
+The Caraguatá River is a river in northern Uruguay.

 Location

 It is situated in the north of the country, in the Tacuarembó Department and the Rivera Department, where the river rises.

 Fluvial system

 It is a tributary of the Tacuarembó River.

 The river runs generally from north-west to south-east.

 Name

 The word 'Caraguatá' originally referred to a local plant.

 The name is also shared by a nearby range of hills and two local towns situated in Tacuarembó Department and Rivera Department respectively.